Red (2010 film): Plot

 Former CIA black ops agent Frank Moses lives in the suburbs and frequently tears up his pension checks in order to call center employee Sarah Ross, with whom he has fallen in love over the phone.
 One day, an assassination squad attacks Frank at his home, but he kills the entire group.
 Knowing that his phone conversations with Sarah have been monitored and fearing for her safety, Frank travels to Missouri to rescue her, kidnapping her when she refuses to come with him.
 Meanwhile, CIA agent William Cooper is tasked by his supervisor Cynthia Wilkes to kill Frank.

 In New Orleans, Frank ties up Sarah in a motel room while he visits his former mentor Joe at a retirement home for help identifying the squad.
 Joe's intel reveals that the same squad murdered a New York Times reporter recently.
 Sarah gets loose and calls 9-1-1, alerting Cooper to her location.
 Frank saves her from one of Cooper's agents, and the pair narrowly avoid Cooper.
-In New York, they speak with the reporter's mother and find a list of names the reporter was investigating, including Frank's, almost all of whom recently died.
+In New York, they speak with the reporter's mother and find a list of names the reporter was investigating (including Frank's), almost all of whom recently died.
 Meanwhile, Joe's room is infiltrated by a hitman, leaving Frank devastated.

 Frank and Sarah track down retired agent Marvin Boggs in Florida, whose name is on the list.
 He finds that all the names on the list were part of a series of killings in Guatemala in 1981 that they were involved in.
 The three track down pilot Gabriel Singer, who flew the mission, but he is killed by a sniper before he can give any valuable information.
 Frank secures the help of retired FSB agent Ivan Simanov in exchange for a favor, and with Sarah infiltrates the Secure Records Vault at the CIA's headquarters in Virginia to obtain the Guatemala file.
 Frank runs into Cooper in his office and they fight; he dislocates Cooper's shoulder, and Cooper shoots and wounds Frank.
-Frank and Sarah are picked up by Marvin and Joe, who survived the assassination.
-The four seek help from retired British assassin Victoria Winslow, who joins them as they decide to meet with Alexander Dunning, an arms dealer who is the only other name on the list still alive.
+Frank and Sarah are picked up by Marvin and Joe (who survived the assassination attempt).
+The four seek help from retired British assassin Victoria Winslow, who joins them as they decide to meet Alexander Dunning, an arms dealer who is the only other name on the list still alive.